Key features of the Dodl general investment account

 You’ll also be protected by the Financial Services Compensation Scheme (FSCS).
 The FSCS provides an additional layer of cover for customers of FCA authorised firms and will provide compensation if a claim made against an authorised firm can’t be met.

-For any cash you hold in your GIA, this’ll be protected by the FSCS up to £85,000.
-For your investments, if a fund manager were to go bust and you lost money as a result, you would also be covered by the FSCS up to £85,000.
+For any cash you hold in your Dodl GIA, this’ll be protected by the FSCS up to a maximum of £85,000.
+For your investments, if a fund manager were to go bust and you lost money as a result, you would also be covered by the FSCS up to a maximum of £85,000.
 But shares aren’t covered, and if a fund failed due to poor performance, that wouldn’t be covered either.

 You can find more information about the FSCS compensation arrangements at fscs.org.uk.